Bayesian experimental design without posterior calculations: an adversarial approach: Theory: game theory approach

-As discussed in Section \ref{eq:FIGprop}, $\mathcal{J}_{\text{FIG}}(\tau)$ sometimes produces designs in which one parameter combination was inferred well but others were not.
+As discussed in Section \ref{sec:FIGprop}, $\mathcal{J}_{\text{FIG}}(\tau)$ sometimes produces designs in which one parameter combination is inferred accurately but others are not.
 The objective $\mathcal{J}_{\text{ADV}}(\tau)$ penalises such designs.
 This is because it is the product of the eigenvalues of $\bar{\mathcal{I}}(\tau)$.
 Thus, compared to $\mathcal{J}_{\text{FIG}}(\tau)$, it is much less advantageous to make one eigenvalue large and the others small.
-See Figure \ref{fig:pk_posterior} for an illustration of informativeness -- the posterior under the ADV design is concentrated with respect to both parameters shown in this plot, unlike that under the FIG design.
+See Figure \ref{fig:pk_posterior} for an illustration -- the posterior under the ADV design is concentrated with respect to both parameters shown in this plot, unlike that under the FIG design.